digitallyinduced/ihp/Guide/querybuilder.markdown

 project <- projectId |> fetch
 ```

-For convience there is also a `fetch` implementation for `Maybe SomeId`:
+For convenience there is also a `fetch` implementation for `Maybe SomeId`:

 ```haskell
 let assignedUserId :: Maybe UserId = project |> get #assignedUserId